Locked-chess-official/Locked-chess-official.io/README.md

 	return_game() --return a json string that describes the game statement . loads_game(x) --translate the json string 'x' .
 	(Warning : If 'x' does not compile the rule , it will raise an Exception and delete all of the global variables .
-It means that you need to start a new game .)
+It means that you need to start a new game .) main() --a function that use 'tkinter' to play this game .

 Below is the rule of the variables:
 	1 .
 Variable 'game' must be a set , and what is in the set must be a tuple whose length is 3 .